milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 For the avoidance of doubt, Services listed under "Google Cloud Platform Services Summary" are not SecOps Services and vice versa.

 Services marked in *asterisks* are not available for resale under the Google Cloud Partner Advantage program, unless specifically authorized in writing by Google.

 Expand all
 Google Cloud Platform Services Summary
 SecOps Services Summary
-PREVIOUS VERSIONS (Last modified September 2, 2025) August 28, 2025
+PREVIOUS VERSIONS (Last modified October 6, 2025) September 2, 2025
+August 28, 2025
 August 18, 2025
 July 21, 2025